fshlarf/foreign-exchange-currency/README.md

 # foreign-exchange-currency
 > Simply you can open this project in production mode (online web) at https://foreign-currency.herokuapp.com/.
 You can add the currency that you want.
-You can delete each of card currency and you can move (drag & drop) each of card currency.
-Enjoy :).
+You can delete each of card currency and you can move (drag & drop) each of card currency :).

 > Faishal Arif (faishal1303@gmail.com)